Recently, I presented a webinar with the GPMI on the topic of Shadow Payroll.

 The theory is that any employee receiving compensation spends it on the first three factors leaving the fourth, net reserve for things like savings, retirement plans (including 401(k) and social security), or other personal, non-essential purchases like hobbies.

-The balance sheet theorizes that for any combination of salary, family size and status, and home location a theoretical housing cost, cost of living and tax cost can be determined leaving a specific net pay that the employee would have been receiving at home.
+The balance sheet theorizes that for any combination of salary, family size and status, and home location a theoretical housing cost, cost of living and tax cost can be determined to leave a specific net pay that the employee would have been receiving at home.
 The example I used in my recent webinar for an individual earning $100,000 follows:

 The balance sheet model suggests that when the expatriate goes on the assignment they would be concerned that